Elementary treatment of $p^a \pm p^b + 1 = x^2$: Further applications of Lemma 3.2

 So $u = \pm 1$ regardless of the value of $x$ or the parity of $r$.
 Letting $D = v^2 Q^2 P$, we have

 for some positive integer $w$.
-If $w=1$, we see from Lemma 3.2 that $r=3$ and $j = k = 1$, so that $n = 3$ and the theorem holds.
+If $w=1$, we see from Lemma~3.2 that $r=3$ and $j = k = 1$, so that $n = 3$ and the theorem holds.

 So $w>1$, and $w$ is divisible only by primes dividing $C$.
-In what follows, we apply Lemmas 1--3 of [Sc].
+In what follows, we apply Lemmas 1--3 of \cite{Sc}.
 We must have at least one prime $r_1$ dividing $C$ which also divides $r$.
-Thus we have
+We have, for any such $r_1$,

 where $w_1 | w$.
 If $r_1$ is odd, we have